On the sizes of the maximal prime powers divisors of factorials: Proofs

 also satisfies (\ref{Eq_6}) for all primes $q$ such that $p<q\leq n$.
 Since $ \left\lfloor \log _{p}n\right\rfloor \leq \log _{p}n$, any positive integer $ n$ satisfying

 also satisfies (\ref{Eq_7}).
 Now (\ref{Eq_(7.1)}) is a special case of the following inequality:

 where $a=h_{p}\left( p_{\text{succ}}\right) $ and $b=a+\frac{p-2}{p-1}$.
 Note that $a$ and $b$ are functions of $p$, which are independent of $n$, and that $a$ is a positive real number by Lemma (\ref{Lem_h_p(x)}).
-Since the r.h.s. of (\ref{Eq_(7.2)}) is a linear function of $n$ with a positive slope, it eventually dominates $\log _{p}n$ on the l.h.s. of (\ref{Eq_(7.2)} ), which means that there exists $n_{0}\in \mathbb{N}$ such that Inequality ( \ref{Eq_(7.2)}) holds true for all $n\geq n_{0}$. \end{proof}
+Since the right hand side of (\ref{Eq_(7.2)}) is a linear function of $n$ with a positive slope, it eventually dominates $\log _{p}n$ on the left-hand side of (\ref{Eq_(7.2)}), which means that there exists $n_{0}\in \mathbb{N}$ such that Inequality \eqref{Eq_(7.2)} holds true for all $n\geq n_{0}$. \end{proof}

-\begin{proof}[Proof of Corollary ( \ref{Coro_2_domination})] By the proof of Theorem (\ref{Th_p<q}) (see (\ref{Eq_7})) there exists $ n_{0}\in \mathbb{N}$ such that
+\begin{proof}[Proof of Corollary~\ref{Coro_2_domination}] By the proof of Theorem \ref{Th_p<q} (see (\ref{Eq_7})) there exists $ n_{0}\in \mathbb{N}$ such that

 and for this $n_{0}$, $2^{\nu _{2}\left( n!\right) }>q^{\nu _{q}\left( n!\right) }$ for all primes $q>2$ and all integers $n\geq n_{0}$.
 By (\ref {Def_h_p(x)}) we have

 and hence we get that any $n$ satisfying